JOY/strapi-plugin-locale-select/README.md

-# Strapi plugin timezone-picker
+# Strapi plugin locale-select

-A Strapi custom field for selecting any timezone based on the [Luxon](https://moment.github.io/luxon/) timezones.
+A Strapi custom field for selecting any locale based on the [Luxon](https://moment.github.io/luxon/) locales.

 ## Installation